 - Collect the entire payment from the patient and provide the patient with a superbill that he or she can submit to the insurance company to request reimbursement.

-According to Kornbluth, cash-based providers use payment method number three above: they collect the entire payment from the patient and provide a superbill for the patient to submit in order to receive reimbursement.
-The terms “cash-based provider” and “out-of-network provider” are often used interchangeably.
-However, out-of-network providers are always credentialed—and therefore recognized by the insurance company—whereas cash-based providers may or may not be.
-According to Kornbluth, “Some [cash-based providers] provide a superbill to their patients, but that doesn’t necessarily mean they are recognized by the insurance company for the bill to be processed.”
+Many cash-based providers use payment method number three above: they collect the entire payment from the patient and provide a superbill for the patient to submit in order to receive reimbursement.
+In fact, the terms “cash-based provider” and “out-of-network provider” are often used interchangeably.
+However, that doesn’t necessarily mean patients will receive reimbursement—especially in full.

 This is one of the reasons why it’s so important to set clear expectations with patients prior to their first visit.
 As I wrote here, “it’s imperative you ensure that all prospective patients understand exactly what it means to see a cash-based provider.
 That includes telling them what, when, and how they’ll be charged for your services—as well as what steps they’ll need to take in order to request reimbursement from their insurance companies.”

-According to Kornbluth, before making any decision, you should consider your “risk tolerance, geographic area, referral sources, and overhead.”
-We’d add patient demographics to that list as well, because some patients may not be comfortable paying for your services out of pocket—whether or not they later receive reimbursement from their insurance company.
+Before making any decisions, you’ll need to consider a variety of factors—including your risk tolerance, geographic area, referral sources, and overhead.
+Patient demographics are important as well, because some patients may not be comfortable paying for your services out of pocket—whether or not they later receive reimbursement from their insurance company.
 Also, keep in mind that you don’t necessarily have choose one model over the other; you can, in fact, adopt a hybrid model, which involves picking and choosing the insurance companies you wish to contract with—and dropping the ones you don’t.
 Keep reading to learn how—and when—to make that call (adapted from this webinar and this FAQ doc):

 When should I drop a payer?